nwithan8/PlexRecs/README.md

 # Usage

-Once the bot is up and running, trigger it by typing "[PREFIX] recommend [movie/show/artist]" to get a randomly selected movie/show/artist recommendation.
+Once the bot is up and running, trigger it by typing "[PREFIX] recommend [CATEGORY]" to get a randomly selected movie/show/artist recommendation.

-To only get recommended something you have not already watched/listened to, type "[PREFIX] recommend [movie/show/artist] new [Your Plex Username]".
+To only get recommended something you have not already watched/listened to, type "[PREFIX] recommend [CATEGORY] new [Your Plex Username]".

 # Features
 In addition to a recommendation, the owner of the Plex Server (whoever has the OWNER_DISCORD_ID) will be offered up to five available players that they can have the recommendation automatically play on.